 START HERE

-Learning to use your AXIO Trainer takes a little practice—so don’t expect to be a pro the first time you pick it up.
+Learning to use your AXIO Trainer takes practice—so don’t expect to master it the first time you pick it up.

 Single-Arm AXIO Control